Things to do in Mae Sariang

 Wat Supan Rangsri

 This temple is also known as Wat Chong Kham or Wat Jongkham.
 I recently noticed a large meeting of Christian Karen people at Wat Supan Rangsri.
 The temple has a beautiful chedi and is located on the Yuam River.

-Former office of the Royal Forestry Department
+The former office of the Royal Forestry Department

-Mae Sariang was a major centre of the teak logging industry at the turn of the 20th century.
+Mae Sariang was a major center of the teak logging industry at the turn of the 20th century.
 The British Bombay Burmah Trading Corporation (BBTC) was active in Mae Hong Son province until 1930 when their concession expired.
 To control and tax the teak industry the Royal Forestry Department opened this office in 1900.

 A caretaker now lives in the house, which is probably only used for special events.
 If you are interested in history we can include the Forestry Department Office in your itinerary.
 The office of the BBTC was very close to the office of the Royal Forestry Department but has been demolished.

 The Buddha Handprint is a couple of km outside of Mae Sariang.
-You have to follow the road 105 to Sop Moei.
+You have to follow road 105 to Sop Moei.
 Turn left into a small road that becomes very steep until you see a parking place.
 The shrine consists of the ‘impression’ of the hand in rock covered by a cement sala.
 I had seen quite a few Buddha footprints but never a handprint.

-This sala has an inscription in Northern Thai language, which states that a certain Mr Intang built this sala in 1937.
+This sala has an inscription in the Northern Thai language, which states that a certain Mr. Intang built this sala in 1937.
 Around the sala, there are walking trails and a small cave.
 When I visited the cave in 2018 I was attacked by very aggressive wasps so be very careful.

 Boat trip on the Salawin River